-- More than 200 new and unique ornaments were released during the Keepsake Ornament Premier Event in July 2017.
+- More than 200 new and unique ornaments were released during the Keepsake Ornament Premier Event each July.

 - Many consumers tell Hallmark they view Hallmark Keepsake Ornaments as more than just a holiday decoration.
 Each year as they place their ornaments on their trees, it helps them relive special memories and remember special people and events.